Gronemeyer/mesofield/README.md

         return float(self.ser.readline())
 ```

-Register the class with `mesofield.DeviceRegistry.register("sensor")` and add an
+Register the class with `mesofield.io.devices.DeviceRegistry.register("sensor")` and add an
 entry to your `hardware.yaml` so that `HardwareManager` can instantiate it.

 ## Threading Models